FLQMCDev/Flame-Launcher/README.md

 - **Client Management**: Access and launch different Eaglercraft clients directly from the launcher.
 - **Server List**: View and connect to a list of popular Eaglercraft servers.
 - **Customizable UI**: Enjoy a modern, visually appealing user interface with smooth transitions and effects.
+- **Dynamic Background**: Experience a dynamic background that changes based on time of day or other conditions, adding a unique touch to the user interface.
 - **Developer Info**: Get insights about the developers behind Flame Launcher.

 ## Installation